 Why Arctic shipping?

 The decreasing sea-ice extend has provided potential shortcuts for intercontinental transportation.
 For instance, cruising from Rotterdam, The Netherlands to Yokohama, Japan via the Northern Sea Route – a shipping lane along the Russian Arctic coast from Murmansk to the Bering Strait – cuts the distance by 40% as compared to the route through the Suez Canal.
 A voyage from Europe to North China through the Northern Sea Route takes 55 days, which is 9 days less than the traditional route.
-Click To Tweet
+How Economy Scrutinizes Good Air Quality in Alaska Click To Tweet

 Who can blame Chinese shipping experts for their considering the Northern Sea Route to Europe on a regular basis after in October 2015, the Chinese vessel Yong Sheng had finished her record-setting round-trip from Europe to North China?
 The savings in costs (salary, fees, fuel, insurance, etc.), time, and the comparatively lower amount of emissions make traveling Arctic shipping routes attractive.